h2oai/h2o-3/h2o-docs/src/product/faq/general-troubleshooting.rst

 **What's the best approach to help diagnose a possible memory problem on a cluster?**

 We've found that the best way to understand JVM memory consumption is to turn on specific flags.
-These flags differ si
+These flags differ depending on your Java version.

 For Java Java version < 10, the following flags are available: